horchd_

 D-Bus Detected

 signal the moment any of them fires.
-Anything that speaks the
+Talks the

 From microphone capture to D-Bus signal in one frame.